1m5/1m5-core/README.md

 a Staged Event-Driven Architecture (SEDA) design for asynchronous multi-threaded inter-service communications, a service registry, and a number of Sensors for advanced intelligent interaction with other nodes.

+## Implementation
+The application is written in Java using Android 23 JDK 1.7 to ensure the core can run in Android 5.0+.

 ### Common Classes
 Classes used throughout all components are: